MetaboHUB-MetaToul-FluxoMet/RTMet/README.md

 ## 🕹 How to use

 RTMet uses [Cylc](https://github.com/cylc/cylc-flow) as a workflow manager.
-So launching a run of the workflow (e.g. for a fed-batch run of your fermenter) is simply launching a run of the `bioreactor-workflow` with Cylc.
+So launching a run of the workflow (e.g. for a fed-batch run of your bioreactor) is simply launching a run of the `bioreactor-workflow` with Cylc.

 ```bash
 # Validate, install, and run the workflow